Ashraf1395/supply_chain_finance/business_transformations/dbt_pipeline.md

 ### Bottleneck Identification
 Identifying bottlenecks in the supply chain process enables organizations to implement targeted interventions to improve throughput and enhance overall supply chain performance.

+**Partitioning and Clustering**: Partitioning and clustering have been implemented on relevant columns to optimize performance for supply chain analysis and bottleneck identification.

 DBT Business Transformation Models empower organizations to unlock the full potential of their data by transforming raw information into actionable insights and strategic initiatives.
 With a focus on key business domains such as inventory management, financial analysis, performance monitoring, and supply chain optimization, these models drive efficiency, innovation, and growth across the organization.